RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 6. An EMR cluster consists of nodes -
    1. **Master node** - compulsary node, manages the cluster, single ec2 instance, monitors health of the cluster, instances used are - m4.xlarge if nodes > 50, else m4.large if nodes < 50
    2. **Code node** - compulsary node when the cluster is multi layered, runs tasks, hosts hdfs data, can be scaled up/down but with risk, instances used are - m4.large is good for performance, t2.medium for external dependency apps like webcrawler, cluster computing instances if NLP work
-   3. **Task node** - optional node, runs task, does not host data, no risk of data while scaling, only used for computational purpose, good for spot instances. (instances can be removed/added), instance same as code node plus spot instances
+   3. **Task node** - optional node, runs task, does not host data, no risk of data while scaling, only used for computational purpose, good for spot instances. (instances can be removed/added), instance same as core node plus spot instances
 7. 2 types - **transient cluster**(turn off cluster after task completion, used when task set is predefined) vs **long running cluster**(used when we dont know what to do and expect, also used in interatcive applications, terminate cluster manually after done.)
 8. Integration with ec2, cloudwatch, vpc, s3, cloudtrail, IAM, Data pipeline
 9. **EMR storage** - hdfs, emrfs (s3 or dynamo), local file system, ebs (elastic block store)